-The crawlspace access is located in the closet under the stairs.
+CRAWLSPACE ACCESS The crawlspace access is located outside at the rear of the building.
 The crawlspace was entered and all accessible areas were inspected.
+MOISTURE A sump pump has been installed to remove incoming ground water.
+The sump pump was tested and was operational.